Karnataka HC bars students from wearing hijabs, saffron scarves, urges them to return to classes

 A three-judge bench in its order said that no person can be permitted to carry out acts that disturb peace and tranquility.

-Students in Karnataka cannot wear saffron scarves or hijabs in schools and colleges until further orders, the High Court said on Thursday.
+Students in Karnataka cannot wear saffron scarves or hijabs in schools and colleges until further orders, the High Court has said.

 A bench headed by Chief Justice Ritu Raj Awasthi had said on Thursday that it will direct students not to wear “religious clothes” in educational institutes while the case is pending.
 The High Court uploaded the detailed order on Friday.